-If you know which engine you have, you can quickly determine whether you have an early or late model Sprinter.
+If you know which engine you have, you can quickly determine whether you have an early or mid year model Sprinter.
 A 2.7 liter inline 5 cyl diesel is always a 2006 or earlier chassis.
 A 3.0 V-6 diesel or 2.1 inline 4 cyl diesel will always be a 2007 or later chassis.
 Both the mid year model and 2019 and up late model will utilize the 3.0 V-6 diesel, with 2019 and up offering a 2.0 turbo gas engine as well.

-Sometimes you will hear "T1N" or "NCV3" to describe a Sprinter van.
+Sometimes you will hear "T1N", "NCV3", or "VS30" to describe a Sprinter van.
 The T1N (Transporter 1 Neu) is the first generation van 2002 to 2006 in the US, and only came with a 2.7 liter inline 5 cyl diesel.
-The NCV3 (New Concept Van 3) is the second generation van, 2007 to 2017, and came mostly with a 3.0 V-6 diesel.
+The NCV3 (New Concept Van 3) is the second generation van, 2007 to 2018, and came mostly with a 3.0 V-6 diesel.
 The wild card here is the gasser; in 2007 they brought in a handful of vans with a 3.5 V-6 gas engine.
 In the 2014 to 2016 models, there is also a 2.1 liter inline 4 cyl diesel.
-Also in 2014 to 2017, there were some minor cosmetic updates to the Sprinter, mainly the front end and grill.
+Also in 2014 to 2018, there were some minor cosmetic updates to the Sprinter, mainly the front end and grill.
 They are still the NCV3.
 VS30 is the 3rd generation, 2019 and up, they are available with the 3.0 V-6 diesel or a 2.0 turbo gas engine.
 All the diesel engines available are turbo.

 The parts that fit early model Sprinters WILL NOT FIT later models, and vice versa.
 The 2006 and earlier vehicles are completely different vehicles than the 2007 to 2018 vehicles.
 2019 and up is also a new model and although some parts may carry over from 2007 to 2018 many or most will not.